Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "minute" - 1 minute
 			// "forever" - 999999 seconds
 			"Choke Duration"			"5"

-			// The Mutant Tank brings survivors this high up into the air.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Minimum: 0.1
-			// Maximum: 999999.0
-			// --
-			// Keywords:
-			// "shortest" - 0.1 height
-			// "tallest" - 999999.0 height
-			"Choke Height"				"200.0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting can be overridden for specific players.